Associate in Arts, Emphasis in Early Childhood Education

 MAT187

-College Mathematics or College Algebra/Functions or Precalculus Critical course OR Any approved general education course in the Mathematical Applications [MA] area for which MAT15+ is a prerequisite MA or MA or MA 3–6
+College Mathematics or College Algebra/Functions or Precalculus Critical course OR Higher mathematical level Quantitative Reasoning [QNR] approved General Education course with a MAT prefix except MAT206.
+QNR or QNR or MA 3–6

 ENG102 or